-- Participating provider negotiated rates;

-- Historical non-participating provider rates; and
+- Participating provider negotiated rates; and - Historical non-participating provider rates.

-- Drug pricing information.

 TYPES OF PROVIDERS

 PLEASE READ THE FOLLOWING INFORMATION SO YOU WILL KNOW FROM WHOM OR WHAT GROUP OF PROVIDERS HEALTH CARE MAY BE OBTAINED.
 THE MEANINGS OF WORDS AND PHRASES IN ITALICS ARE DESCRIBED IN THE SECTION OF THIS BOOKLET ENTITLED DEFINITIONS.